 Soroptimist International of Rio Vista hosted 30 Rio Vista High School ninth through twelfth grade girls, at its second Dream It, Be It Conference, March 9, 2019.
 The event was in the school’s theater.

-The club has been unable to host the event in subsequent years due to the pandemic.
+The club has been unable to host the event in subsequent years due to the pandemic but plans an event in 2022.

 Dream It, Be It: Career Support for Girls, a program of Soroptimist International, targets girls in secondary school who face obstacles to their future success.
 It provides girls with access to professional role models, career opportunities and the resources to live their dreams.